CZ-NIC/fred-docs/Concepts/Contacts.rst

 Contacts are a type of :term:`registrable object`\ s which represents a natural or legal person in the Registry.

+The FRED understands a contact without a value in the *organization* attribute as a natural person for the purpose of disclosure.

 See also :doc:`attributes of contacts (EPP Reference) </EPPReference/ManagedObjects/Contacts>` for a description of contact details.